esl/MongooseIM/doc/Advanced-configuration.md

 * `+K` - Enables kernel polling.
 It improves the stability when a large number of sockets is opened, but some systems might benefit from disabling it.
 Might be a subject of individual load testing.
 * `+A 5` - Sets the asynchronous threads number.
 Async threads improve I/O operations efficiency by relieving scheduler threads of IO waits.
 * `+P 10000000` - Process count limit.
 This is a maximum allowed number of processes running per node.
 In general, it should exceed the tripled estimated online user count.
 * `-env ERL_MAX_PORTS 250000` - Open port count.
 This is a maximum allowed number of ports opened per node.
 In general, it should exceed the tripled estimated online user count.
-Keep in mind that increasing this number also increases memory usage by a constant amount, so finding the right balance for it is crucial for every project.
+Keep in mind that increasing this number also increases the memory usage by a constant amount, so finding the right balance for it is crucial for every project.
 * `-env ERL_FULLSWEEP_AFTER 2` - affects garbage collection.
 Reduces memory consumption (forces often full g.c.) at the expense of CPU usage.
 * `-sasl sasl_error_logger false` - MongooseIM's solution for logging is Lager, so SASL error logger is disabled.

 # app.config

 A file with Erlang application configuration.
-It can be found in `[MongooseIM root]/rel/files/`.
+To configure it, go to `[MongooseIM root]/rel/files/`.
-By default only following applications can be found there:
+By default only the following applications can be found there:

 * `lager` - check [Lager's documentation](https://github.com/basho/lager) for more information.

-    Here you can change logs location and file names (`file`), rotation strategy (`size` and `count`) and date formatting (`date`).
-Ignore log level parameters - they are overridden with the value in `ejabberd.cfg`.
+    Here you can change the logs location and the file names (`file`), as well as the rotation strategy (`size` and `count`) and date formatting (`date`).
+Ignore the log level parameters - they are overridden with the value in `ejabberd.cfg`.

-* `ejabberd` - set `keep_lager_intact` parameter to `true` when you want use `lager` log level parameters from `app.config`.
-Missing value or `false` for this parameter means override log levels with the value in `ejabberd.cfg`.
+* `ejabberd` - set `keep_lager_intact` parameter to `true` when you want to use `lager` log level parameters from `app.config`.
+Missing value or `false` for this parameter means overriding the log levels with the value in `ejabberd.cfg`.

 * `ssl` only `session_lifetime` parameter is specified in this file.
 Its default value is **600s**.
-This parameter says for how long ssl session should remain in the cache for further re-use, should `ssl session resumption` happen.
+This parameter says for how long the ssl session should remain in the cache for further re-use, should `ssl session resumption` happen.